kobylev/L16/readme.md

 **Status:** ⚠️ **NOT PRODUCTION READY** - Requires 10x more training data and semantic embeddings (SBERT/transformers)

+### 📈 Comparative Analysis: Small vs Large Scale Testing

+The most striking discovery of this project is the **dramatic performance collapse** when scaling from a small to larger test set.
+This comparison reveals critical insights about ML system validation:

+**15 Sentences vs 100 Sentences:**

+The initial 15-sentence test created a **false sense of success** with 100% accuracy for manual labels and 86.67% for K-Means.
+However, expanding to 100 sentences exposed fundamental flaws that were hidden by the small sample size.
+The manual label accuracy plummeted by 51 percentage points to just 49%, while K-Means fell to 40%—barely better than random guessing (33%).

+**What went wrong?** The 15-sentence test set happened to contain vocabulary that aligned well with the training data, masking three critical problems: (1) the classifier's severe bias toward Category A, which only became apparent when testing more diverse sentences; (2) TF-IDF's inability to distinguish semantic meaning, as violence and hope sentences share space exploration vocabulary; and (3) insufficient training data, with only 9-11 samples per category unable to cover the vocabulary diversity needed for 100 test sentences.

+**The category-level breakdown is particularly revealing:** While Category A (Hope/Aspiration) maintained perfect 100% accuracy across both test sizes, Categories B (Conflict/Violence) and C (Science/Technology) experienced catastrophic failures at scale.
+Category B accuracy dropped from presumably high levels to just 17.5%, with 82.5% of violence sentences being misclassified as aspirational.
+Category C fared even worse at 10% accuracy, with 90% of technical sentences incorrectly labeled as Category A. This pattern—93% of all predictions being Category A regardless of content—indicates the classifier learned to predict the majority class rather than distinguishing semantic differences.

+**K-Means clustering proved fundamentally unstable.** The cluster structure completely reversed between test runs: at 15 sentences, cluster α dominated with 83% of samples, but at 100 sentences, cluster β absorbed 77%.
+This instability stems from vectorizing training and test data together, meaning test set size affects cluster formation—a critical flaw for any production system.
+The alignment accuracy remained consistently poor (43-47%) across both scales, confirming that K-Means cannot discover meaningful semantic categories in TF-IDF space.

+**The lesson:** Small test sets are dangerously misleading.
+The 15-sentence results suggested a working system ready for deployment, but 100 sentences revealed it was fundamentally broken.
+This demonstrates why rigorous scale testing, cross-validation, and per-category metrics are essential before deploying ML systems.
+Perfect accuracy on a small test set means nothing if the system collapses when faced with real-world data diversity.

 ### 💡 Why This Matters

 This project provides **critical lessons for ML practitioners**: